DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **User-Friendly Interface**: Features a clean menu-driven interface with clear data visualization, including star ratings for sleep quality and comprehensive error handling.

   This project was an excellent opportunity to build a complete application from scratch while following software architecture best practices.
 I particularly focused on creating robust data validation, meaningful statistics, and an intuitive user experience.
 The MVC pattern implementation helped me better understand how to structure medium-sized applications for maintainability and future expansion.
+* Day 383: 🗃️ LRU Cache Implementation in Python 🏗️

+  Today, I implemented a Least Recently Used (LRU) Cache in Python, focusing on efficient data structure design and algorithm optimization.
+The project demonstrates how to manage limited cache space by automatically evicting the least recently used items when capacity is reached.
+Below are the key highlights:

+  - **Doubly Linked List**: The cache uses a doubly linked list to maintain the order of item usage, with the most recently used items at the head and least recently used at the tail.
+This allows O(1) time complexity for both insertions and deletions.

+  - **Hash Map**: A dictionary (hash map) provides O(1) access to cache items by key, while the linked list maintains the usage order.
+This combination of data structures ensures optimal performance for both get and put operations.

+  - **Cache Operations**: The implementation supports two main operations: `get(key)` to retrieve a value while updating its usage status, and `put(key, value)` to add or update an item in the cache.

+  - **Automatic Eviction**: When the cache reaches capacity, the system automatically removes the least recently used item before adding new entries, maintaining efficient memory usage.

+  - **Visualization**: The implementation includes a visualization component using matplotlib that shows the evolution of the cache state after each operation, making it easy to understand the LRU eviction policy in action.

+  - **Practical Application**: This LRU Cache implementation mirrors how real-world systems (like databases and web servers) manage memory, providing hands-on experience with a fundamental computer science concept used in system design.

+  This project was an excellent exercise in combining different data structures to solve a common system design problem.
+I gained deeper understanding of how to achieve O(1) time complexity for cache operations and how visualization can help debug and demonstrate algorithm behavior.
+The implementation serves as a practical foundation that could be extended for more complex caching scenarios.